 Background

+Chad is a large country in north-central Africa, with a population of approximately 15.95 million (2019).
+Measles in Chad is endemic and very low vaccination coverage puts children, especially those under five, at risk of infection, comorbidities, and death.
+The last national measles mass vaccination campaign in Chad occurred 2015, and according to UNICEF survey results in 2017, overall immunization coverage in the country is only 37%.

-Béboto, Logone Oriental province, Chad, saw a steady increase in measles cases in 2019.
+In Béboto district, Logone Oriental province, Chad, a steady increase in measles cases began in 2019.
 This started with a spike in late 2019, rising from 10 cases in week 45 to 38 cases in week 46.
-In response, Médecins Sans Frontières (MSF) undertook a vaccination campaign that targeted children aged 6 months to 9 years of age in the 13 health zones of Béboto district.
+Although there have been supplementary immunization activities in several districts in Logone Oriental province in previous years (2012, 2014, 2015, 2016, 2017), target populations and coverage are not well reported in Béboto.
+In response to the surge in cases, Médecins Sans Frontières (MSF) undertook a vaccination campaign that targeted children aged 6 months to 9 years of age in the 13 health zones of Béboto district.
 The campaign took place from March 23-April 1, 2020.
 Directly afterward, MSF conducted a vaccination coverage survey to determine whether the campaign had reached the target number of children and achieved herd immunity.
-The coverage survey also examined vaccination coverage for routine vaccination at 9 months of age, coverage for other vaccination opportunities, overall measles vaccination coverage, and previous measles infection among the target group.

 Methods: